CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

     ```

     > **Note** :
+     1. If you encounter the error message **"Error: Missing required tool: MSBuild.exe/dotnet.exe.
+Please add MSBuild.exe/dotnet.exe in Path environment variable or use 'Developer
+        Command Prompt for VS'"**, follow these steps:
+        1. Navigate to the `C:\LabFiles` directory and open **dotnet-sdk-8.0.100-win-x64**.
+        2. In the setup window, select **Repair**, then wait for the process to complete.
+        3. After the repair finishes, close Visual Studio Code, reopen it, and run the command again.

-     1. If the push operation fails with the error **`Sorry, the app encountered a non-recoverable error and will need to terminate`**, please make sure that you have followed the previous instructions and added the code correctly in **Manifest and Index** files.
+     2. If the push operation fails with the error **`Sorry, the app encountered a non-recoverable error and will need to terminate`**, please make sure that you have followed the
+        previous instructions and added the code correctly in **Manifest and Index** files.

-        Additionally, you can find the **Manifest and Index** files in the location `C:\LabFiles`, you can compare your code with these files and fix the issues if there are any then retry to push the component by running the  **pac push command** again.
+        Additionally, you can find the **Manifest and Index** files in the location `C:\LabFiles`, you can compare your code with these files and fix the issues if there are any then
+        retry to push the component by running the  **pac push command** again.

-     2. If the run fails with a Nuget package error, run the below command in PowerShell and try running the above command again.
+     3. If the run fails with a Nuget package error, run the below command in PowerShell and try running the above command again.

         ```
         dotnet nuget add source https://api.nuget.org/v3/index.json -n nuget.org --configfile $env:APPDATA\NuGet\NuGet.Config